People's Liberation Army, Nepal: Change of military tactics

 After negotiations with the Government of the king broke down, CPN(M) decided to change their strategy.
 Meanwhile, Maoist senior leader C.P.
 Gajurel was arrested on August 20 2003, at Chennai International Airport.
 In January and February 2004 CPN(M) suffered major military setbacks and lost more than 80 armies attacking different regions of Nepal with mounting pressure from the international community and human rights organizations surrounding the killings and kidnappings of civil countrymen during the insurgency.
 In a response, a press statement was released on 16 March 2004 with Chairman Prachanda saying, "Our party has been committed to the fundamental norms of human rights and the Geneva convention since the start of the people’s war.
 Anyone who without prejudice judges the facts of the eight years can find our People’s Liberation Army has been showing respectful behaviour, treatment to the injured and releasing the prisoners of the war in good condition."

 During this period the party changed its military tactics to one of strategic offence.
 The PLA was immediately instructed to converge at Thawang in Rolpa to prepare for a major offensive.
 The foremost responsibility was provided to the Western Command of the PLA.
 The People's Liberation Army from the brigades at Mangalsen, Gorahi-Satbaria, Lise-Gam and Basu Memorial were in Thawang by 8 March.
 All the PLA men were introduced with the war strategy and instructed for a major attack, the one in the last years of history of the people's war.
 The responsibility of executing the plan was entitled to Diwakar, a senior Maoist leader which was believed to be worked out by chairman Prachanda.
-Between 8 and 11 March, PLA commanders Diwakar and Pasang (current commander-in-chief of PLA) built sand models to illustrate the war strategy.
+Between 8 and 11 March, PLA commanders Diwakar and Nanda Bahadur Pun (also known as Pasang) current commander-in-chief of PLA, built sand models to illustrate the war strategy.

 On 12 March, the armed forces began moving towards the east with nearly about 3,000 combatants.
 With a heavy preparation and a mounting of arms, lodging, medicine, the PLA was moved to their destination.
 From Rolpa, the PLA made their way to Baglung through Rukum.
 Commander Pasang was in regular contact with the chairman Prachanda.
 Before reaching Beni, the headquarters of Myagdi district, the PLA was given a final briefing about the operation.
 The PLA attacked at 11 pm, 20 March with the battle lasting throughout the night until 10 am the next day.
 The Royal Nepal Army claimed the death of around 500 Maoist combatants with a statement released by Comrade Biplav claiming the death of about 120 RNA and 26 policemen.
 33 prisoners were taken, including RNA soldiers, policemen and CDO with Deputy Superintendent of Police whom the CPN(M) proposed the releasing of in return for their senior leaders Matrika Yadav, Suresh Ale Magar and Tilak Sharma.

 Prachanda vowed to continue the people's war with him highlighting the attack of PLA against the army barracks as a successful operation.